Heterogeneity Analysis with Heterogeneous Treatments: Framework and Decomposition

 The interpretation of the decomposition parameters follows directly from the discussion in Section \ref{sec:decomp-single-mean}. $\delta_{1}(a,a',g) = \sum_{t\in\ta} \sum_{t'\in\mathcal{T}_{a'}} e_{ta} e_{t'a'} [\tau_{t,t'}(\xg) - \tau_{t,t'}]$ indicates whether group effects systematically differ from average effects and captures real effect heterogeneity.
 Similarly, $\delta_{2}(a,a',g) = \sum_{t\in\ta} [e_{ta}(\xg) - e_{ta}] \mu_t - \sum_{t'\in\mathcal{T}_{a'}} [e_{t'a'}(\xg) - e_{t'a'}] \mu_{t'}$ captures pure treatment heterogeneity as it can only be non-zero if treatment probabilities are heterogeneous and average outcomes within an aggregation are non-constant. $\delta_2$ is positive (negative) if $g$ is better (worse) targeted on average outcomes in aggregation $a$ than in $a'$.

-On the other hand $\delta_3$, $\delta_4$ ($\delta_{4'}$), and $\delta_5$ capture possible interactions between effect and treatment heterogeneity.
-Their most straightforward interpretation is that they indicate how the targeting and composition adjustments differ in aggregation $a$ compared to $a'$ for group $g$, see also Appendix \ref{app:params-tests} for the complete definitions and additional discussion.
+On the other hand $\delta_3$ and $\delta_4$ capture possible interactions between effect and treatment heterogeneity.
+Their most straightforward interpretation is that they indicate how the targeting and composition adjustments differ in aggregation $a$ compared to $a'$ for group $g$, see also Appendix \ref{app:decompstn} for the complete definitions and additional discussion.
+The difference between two groups $g$ and $g'$ within one aggregation $a$, $E[Y|T\in\mathcal{T}_a,X\in \xg] - E[Y|T\in\mathcal{T}_{a},X\in \mathcal{X}_{g'}]$, can be decomposed symmetrically.
+Most importantly, for the main result in the following section, it is irrelevant which difference is decomposed first, as it uses a path-independent difference in differences.

-At this stage it is also helpful to consider special cases connecting to more familiar quantities.
-First, note that under treatment homogeneity with $\mathcal{T}_a = \{1\}$ and $\mathcal{T}_{a'} = \{0\}$ Equation \eqref{eq:delta-decomp1} simplifies to $E[Y(1)|T=1, X\in \xg] - E[Y(0)|T=0, X\in \xg]$ representing the group average treatment effect if unconfoundedness holds on the group level.
-Otherwise, it can be decomposed into group effects and confounding bias following, e.g., \citeA{Heckman1998CharacterizingData}.
-Second, Equation \eqref{eq:delta-decomp2} collapses to the group average treatment effect $E[Y(1) - Y(0)| X\in \xg]$ under treatment homogeneity.